betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 *AI systems consume documentation in several ways, including model adaptation, retrieval, structured tool access, and code generation.*

-AI can use documentation in several ways.
-We usually cannot tell from public information whether a general-purpose model such as ChatGPT was trained on a specific documentation set like VTK, even though OpenAI says its models draw on a mix of public, licensed, synthetic, and human-generated data.<sup>[2]</sup>
+Public information usually does not tell us whether a general-purpose model such as ChatGPT was trained on a specific documentation set like VTK, even though OpenAI says its models draw on a mix of public, licensed, synthetic, and human-generated data.<sup>[2]</sup>
 But developers can still build smaller domain models from curated documentation, tutorials, examples, and API descriptions.

 They can also bring documentation into the loop at runtime.
-Retrieval can supply relevant passages and examples when a user asks a question, while tool interfaces such as the model context protocol (MCP) can expose structured software knowledge more directly.<sup>[3],[4],[5]</sup>
+Retrieval can supply relevant passages and examples when a user asks a question, while tool interfaces such as the Model Context Protocol (MCP) can expose structured software knowledge more directly.<sup>[3],[4],[5]</sup>
 In code generation, those pieces often work together: a model produces the response, retrieval supplies context, and tools expose structure.<sup>[6]</sup>
 For VTK, that only works well when the documentation makes roles, relationships, inputs, outputs, and common usage patterns explicit.